Wandalen/willbe/doc/version2.eng/concept/SubmodulesLocalAndRemote.md

 ### Remote submodule

 A module located on the remote server is downloaded to the local machine for use.

-The remote submodules are downloaded into the `.module` directory, which is located in the root directory of the current module.
+The remote submodules are downloaded into the <code>.module</code> directory, which is located in the root directory of the current module.

 To connect the remote submodule, the URI-path resource is specified in the section `submodule`.